 Port Tampa Bay undergoes an independent external audit each year.
 Its fiscal year runs from October 1 through September 30.
-In 2009 the Board of Commissioners implemented a policy that new auditors must be selected every five (5) years.

 Port Tampa Bay continues to pursue a deliberate strategy of business diversification that enables it to withstand downturns in particular lines of business or commodities and still maintain a constant or increasing revenue stream.